rune/rune/docs/docs/advanced/real-time-games.md

 Rune provides `nextGameUpdate`, which contains the game state after another run of the `update` function, thereby providing a glimpse into the future.
 This is provided in the `onChange` callback.
 Additionally, the game can at any time get the milliseconds between updates as `Rune.msPerUpdate`.
 By using these, the game can render the ball's at any time and will look more fluid for fast-moving objects.

-How to do that depends on the graphics engine:
+How to do that depends on the game's graphics engine:
-- If the engine supports animating between positions, then the game can animate between `currentGame` and `nextUpdateGame`
+- If the engine supports animating between positions, the game can animate between `currentGame` and `nextUpdateGame`
-- If the engine has an explicit `render` function, then the game can use Rune's `interpolateRender` function
+- If the engine has an explicit `render` function, the game can use Rune's `interpolateRender` function

-The `interpolateRender` function computes the position at rendering time.
-This can be used by installing the `rune-interpolation` package.
+The `interpolateRender` function computes the position at rendering time, which can be used by installing the [rune-interpolation package](https://github.com/rune/rune-games-sdk/blob/staging/packages/rune-interpolation).
 Here's an example of how this would be used for rendering the ball in Paddle at a variable frame rate:

 ```javascript
 // client.js